openfootball/openfootball.github.io/articles/open_data_world_cup.md

 Ideally, there's a free service using open football data from the world football federation, from the world's sport cable channels, from the world's sport newspapers, and so on.
-Let's ask the intertubes to find out the state of open football data - let's google [`json world cup brazil`](http://www.google.com/search?q=json+world+cup+brazil) or post a question on the open data stackexchange ['Q: Any Open Data Sets for the (Football) World Cup (in Brazil 2014)?'](http://opendata.stackexchange.com/questions/1791/any-open-data-sets-for-the-football-world-cup-in-brazil-2014)).
+Let's ask the intertubes to find out the state of open football data in the real world - let's google [`json world cup brazil`](http://www.google.com/search?q=json+world+cup+brazil) or post a question on the open data stackexchange ['Q: Any Open Data Sets for the (Football) World Cup (in Brazil 2014)?'](http://opendata.stackexchange.com/questions/1791/any-open-data-sets-for-the-football-world-cup-in-brazil-2014)).